How it works

 Competitive analysis is a form of market intelligence.
 The process involves gathering a wide range of information on your competitors.
 You’ll look at their product range and value propositions, their business model and brand and marketing strategies, their sales performance, and the amount of brand equity they have.

 This will allow you to assess each competing brand and put them on a scale to understand how much of a threat they represent.
 You’ll examine what they’re doing right and what they’re doing wrong.
 With this knowledge, you’ll be able to devise strategies that will help you get ahead of your closest competitors.
 It will also enable you to spot marketing opportunities to take market share from competitors who are underperforming.

 Competitive market analysis is a hugely valuable process for both business leaders and marketers alike.
 Finding the right tool is crucial, so we’ve narrowed them down to the top competitor analysis tools to help you.

 Competitive research is usually carried out as part of a market analysis when companies are putting together a business plan for a new product or venture.
 But just because your business is up and running, it doesn’t mean you should take your eye off the ball when it comes to your competitors.

-In fact, you should continuously monitor your competition and keep collaborative files on each one of your competitors that your team can feed into.
+In fact, you should continuously monitor your competition—through things like competition mapping—and keep collaborative files on each one of your competitors that your team can feed into.
 Having this information to hand when you need it will give your brand a competitive advantage.
-There are a number of competitor tracking tools you can use to stay up-to-date on your competitor’s movements without much effort:
+There are a number of tools for market analysis you can use to stay up-to-date on your competitor’s movements without much effort:

 The competitive intelligence you receive through these channels should flag up anything that needs to be investigated further.
 But don’t forget to periodically repeat step one to make sure you’re monitoring all the competitors you need to be, and that there aren’t any new competitors gaining ground.
 The competitive landscape can change at any time and an indirect competitor can easily become a direct competitor by adding a new product line.